GeoscienceAustralia/ptha/ptha_access/README.md

 ### ***Viewing the locations of hazard points and source zones***

+It is possible to view the hazard points from an interactive map in R.

-To view the source-zones and hazard points on an interactive map, start R in the same directory that this file resides in, and do:
+To view the source-zones and hazard points on an interactive map, start R in the same directory that the [hazard_points_plot.R](hazard_points_plot.R) file resides in, and do:

 ```r
 source('hazard_points_plot.R')
 ```

-This should open a map in your web browser, containing all unit sources and hazard points.
+The should open a map in your web browser, containing all unit sources and hazard points.
 The latter include DART buoy locations, and a set of points on the GA250 national bathymetry grid for Australia (because this is a grid, it contains some points around neighbouring countries as well).

+The first time you run this code it will download a range of datasets to your machine.
+This might take a minute or more, depending on your internet connection.
+Future runs will read the data from your machine, so should be faster.

 ![hazardpoints1](figure/hazard_point_viewer_screenshot1.png)